-As stated above, school districts and other agencies provide field sites for our students as a professional courtesy.
+As stated above, school districts and other agencies provide clinical sites for our students as a professional courtesy.
 Many things affect their decision to take students including staffing needs, district priorities, curriculum, and timing.
 In addition, some schools ask our students to interview or take an assessment such as the TeacherInsight prior to accepting their placement request.
 How students interview or their score on these exams may disqualify them for a placement in a particular school or district.

 Another issue that could block or prevent a placement match is the student's own criminal background check (CBC).
-While the COEPS does not make placement determinations based on student background checks, items that show up on the CBC may prevent the OFE from making a placement, even if these items would not preclude one from attaining a teaching license in Wisconsin.
+While the COEPS does not make placement determinations based on student background checks, items that show up on the CBC may prevent the OCE from making a placement, even if these items would not preclude one from attaining a teaching license in Wisconsin.

 In these instances, the OFE will make three attempts at a placement.
-If three school districts deny placements based on items in the student's CBC the student will not be able to complete field study or student teaching and shall graduate "non-licensure," provided that all other requirements for the major are met.
+If three school districts deny placements based on items in the student's CBC, or a professional disposition incident, the student will not be able to complete pre-student teaching or student teaching and shall graduate non-licensure, provided that all other requirements for the major are met.